Employing staffThe page was last modified:

 Collective and tie-in agreements

 If you are a member of a trade association, you may be bound by a collective agreement.
 A collective agreement is an agreement between an employer and an employees' organization which defines the conditions that will apply in areas such as salaries and employment.
 Collective and tie-in agreements are considered part of the personal employment contract and you are required to inform your employees of their content.

 Salaries and employer contributions

 Employer contributions and employees' tax deductions must be paid into your tax account by the 12th of the month.
 The employer contribution is in reality composed of several different fees which provide the basic social security cover.
-For 2017 and 2018 the employer contribution is 31.42 per cent.
-For old age pensioners the employer contribution is 6.15 per cent if you were born in 1937 or before and 16.36 per cent for those born in 1938–1950.
+For 2021 the employer contribution is 31.42 per cent.
+For employees who are born 1938-1955 the employer contribution is 10,21 per cent, while employees born in 1937 and earlier do not pay employer contributions at all.
+For young people who receive a salary of less than 25 000 SEK and att the beginning of the year turned 15 but not 18 years old, the employer pays 10,21 procent in employer´s contributions.

 Every month the Swedish Tax Agency sends out a PAYE form to registered employers.
 You are required to report salaries, employee benefits, deducted tax and employer contributions in this form.

 When you submit the form, you also pay the tax and contributions into your company's tax account at the Tax Agency.

 Employing people from other countries than Sweden

 Special regulations apply to certain occupations and citizens of certain countries.
 Most citizens of non-EU countries need a permit to work in Sweden.
 If you plan to employ a person who is not a Swedish citizen, please contact the Swedish Migration Agency (Migrationsverket) for more information.

 Frequently asked questions